 Students seeking admission to Nursing (Day), Dental Hygiene, Diagnostic Medical Sonography, Paramedic Science, Radiography, Respiratory Care and Surgical Technology must submit completed applications including transcripts by February 1 for fall (September) admission.
 Nursing (Evening) and Veterinary Technology applications are due by October 1, for spring (January) admission.

 Clinical agencies mandate criminal history background checks for all individuals engaged in patient care, and all students must undergo criminal history background checks before admission may be offered.
 These checks are conducted by an external company, and the information is sent to the Dean of Health Professions.
 All background reports must be clear to be eligible for admission and to be invited to take any Admissions Examination.
 Any applicant with a background report that is NOT clear will not be eligible for consideration.

 For disability accommodation, please contact The Office of Specialized Services at 201-612-5269 or email email@example.com.
 One week advance notice is appreciated.

-The Division of Health Professions at Bergen Community College boasts nine fully accredited programs including Dental Hygiene, Diagnostic Medical Sonography, Medical Office Assisting, Nursing, Radiation Therapy Technology, Radiography, Respiratory Therapy,and Veterinary Technology.
+The Division of Health Professions at Bergen Community College boasts ten fully accredited programs including Dental Hygiene, Diagnostic Medical Sonography, Medical Office Assisting, Nursing, Paramedic Science, Radiation Therapy Technology, Radiography, Respiratory Care,and Veterinary Technology.
 One year Certificate programs include Surgical Technology and Medical Office Administrative Assistant.
 Our comprehensive programs incorporate extensive clinical training as well as rigorous didactic courses.
 Graduates of the Health Professions programs are prepared for entry-level positions at hospitals, private offices, freestanding clinics, and research facilities.